marianteodorescu/workshops/k8s-part1/README.md

 - Modify our service to use type=ClusterIP (exposed only in the cluster): `kubectl apply -f nginx-service-clusterIP.yaml`
 - Create the ingress for our service: `kubectl apply -f nginx-ingress.yaml`
-- Get the ingress: `k get ingress nginx-ingress`
+- Get the ingress: `kubectl get ingress nginx-ingress`
 - Access http://localhost - you should see the nginx home page

 ### References